 - Almost everyone recovers fully from hepatitis A with a lifelong immunity.
 However, a very small proportion of people infected with hepatitis A could die from fulminant hepatitis.

-- Hepatitis A infection risk is associated with a lack of safe water and poor sanitation and hygiene (such as dirty hands).
+- The risk of hepatitis A infection is associated with a lack of safe water, and poor sanitation and hygiene (such as dirty hands).

 - Epidemics can be explosive and cause substantial economic loss.

 - Safe water supply, food safety, improved sanitation, hand washing and the hepatitis A vaccine are the most effective ways to combat the disease.

 Hepatitis A is a liver disease caused by the hepatitis A virus.
 The virus is primarily spread when an uninfected (and unvaccinated) person ingests food or water that is contaminated with the faeces of an infected person.
-The disease is closely associated with unsafe water, inadequate sanitation and poor personal hygiene.
+The disease is closely associated with unsafe water or food, inadequate sanitation and poor personal hygiene.

-Unlike hepatitis B and C, hepatitis A infection does not cause chronic liver disease and is rarely fatal, but it can cause debilitating symptoms and fulminant hepatitis (acute liver failure), which is associated with high mortality.
+Unlike hepatitis B and C, hepatitis A infection does not cause chronic liver disease and is rarely fatal, but it can cause debilitating symptoms and fulminant hepatitis (acute liver failure), which is often fatal.